MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-21/README.md

    - Run `notebooks/ext_download.ipynb`: Downloads external datasets into `data/landing`.
    - Run `notebooks/ext_preprocess.ipynb`: Performs column renaming and basic data type conversions on landing data, saving the output into `data/raw`.
    - Run `notebooks/ext_curate.ipynb`: Filters relevant raw data and combines datasets for analysis and modeling, saving the output into `data/curated`.
+   - Run `properties_and_coodinates.py`: Get the coordinates for every property we scrapped,saving the output into `data/landing`.
+   - Run `overpass_server.py`: Get Coordinates for Properties Amenities using Overpass local server,saving the output into `data/raw`.
+   - Run `“nominatim_server.py`:Fix missing coordinates for nearby amenities using Nominatim local server,saving the output into `data/raw`.
+   - Run `openrouteservice_server.py`:Calculate Counts, Distance,Travel Time between amenities and properties and get the average of those in surbubs using Openrouteservice local server,saving the outputs into `data/raw`.

+Calculate Counts, Distance,Travel Time Using Openrouteservice Local Server 1.Run the “openrouteservice_server.py” with “properties_stats.csv”,
+The outputs are “properties_stats_completed.csv” and “suburbs_stats.csv” to get total counts, distance, travel time between every property and its amenities and those of average in every suburb.
+Note:Previously missing unfindable coordinates cause the calculation errors for some properties, that are handled by calculating the average within their suburbs.

 ### Exploratory Data Analysis (EDA) and Visualization
 1. **EDA and Analysis**